 Department of Communication

 Advertising — Prepares graduates for successful careers in advertising.
-Possible jobs after graduation include sales and creative work with ad agencies, businesses and non-profit organizations.
+Possible jobs after graduation include sales and creative work with ad agencies, businesses, and non-profit organizations.

-Communication studies — Prepares students with an overview of the theoretical and performance content of the field of human communication.
+Communication Studies — Prepares students with an overview of the theoretical and performance content of the field of human communication.
 This entails a thorough knowledge of the major levels and formats of communication, including intrapersonal and interpersonal communication, organizational communication, intercultural communication, nonverbal communication, mediated communication, rhetoric, and public speaking.
 The communication studies degree offers students a variety of career and graduate school opportunities.

-Journalism — Prepares graduates for successful careers in print and online journalism.
-Possible jobs after graduation include writing, reporting, editing, photographing and other forms of multimedia storytelling for newspapers, magazines, websites and other convergent newsrooms.
+Multimedia Journalism — Prepares graduates for successful careers in journalism.
+Students choose one of four concentrations: broadcasting, news-editorial, photojournalism and sports journalism.
+Possible jobs after graduation include producing, reporting, writing, editing, graphic designing, photographing, and anchoring positions at television news and radio stations, newspapers, magazines and other convergent newsrooms.

 Public Relations — Prepares graduates for successful careers as professional communicators who help clients tell their stories.
 Possible jobs after graduation include working with public relations firms, corporations, public institutions, and non-profit organizations.

 Students majoring in Advertising, Film, Media Production, Integrated Marketing Communication, Multimedia Journalism, and Public Relations are expected to have access to a DSLR camera capable of video recording.
 The Canon Rebel is the minimum acceptable camera for these majors.